Skip to main content

 Like the upper limb, the lower limb is divided into three regions.
 The thigh is that portion of the lower limb located between the hip joint and knee joint.
 The leg is specifically the region between the knee joint and the ankle joint.
 Distal to the ankle is the foot.
 The lower limb contains 30 bones.
 These are the femur, patella, tibia, fibula, tarsal bones, metatarsal bones, and phalanges.

-This page titled 7: The Appendicular Skeleton is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7: The Appendicular Skeleton is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.